programarivm/babylon/docs/adding-languages.md

 ## Adding Languages

 Babylon implements a machine learning technique and can be trained to learn languages easily.
-Here is how you can help add more languages to this language detector by sending a PR :)

 ### One-to-Many

-The following explanation is valid for alphabets such as Cyrillic and Latin, where there is a one-to-many correspondence between the alphabet and the languages.
+The following explanation is valid for alphabets such as Cyrillic and Latin where there is let's say a one-to-many correspondence between such alphabet and the language families using it.

 | Alphabet        | Family                 | ISO 639-3       |
 |-----------------|------------------------|-----------------|